aflaxman/dp_2020_census/plugged_text.md

 for the noisy values constructed by adding noise from a lower variance geometric distribution.

-The solution to this optimization is not necessarily itegral, however, and the TopDown algorithm uses a second optimization step to round fractional counts to integers.
+The solution to this optimization is not necessarily integral, however, and the TopDown algorithm uses a second optimization step to round fractional counts to integers.
 In this optimization, the linear equations and inequalities are the same as from the previous